Revived Mays Landing/EHT/Galloway Babe Ruth team reaches regional final

 On July 10, Atlantic West defeated Atlantic Shore 3-0 to capture the Babe Ruth Southern New Jersey state championship.
 Both Atlantic West and Atlantic Shore advanced to the Mid-Atlantic Regional Tournament.

-Atlantic Shore lost 11-0 in the semifinals to Altoona (Pennsylvania), and Atlantic West lost 3-0 to Altoona, which hosted the tournament.
-Atlantic West had lost to Altoona 4-3 to open pool play, the only loss in the state and regional tournament for Atlantic West.
+Atlantic Shore lost 11-0 in the semifinals to Altoona (Pennsylvania), and Atlantic West lost 8-0 to Altoona, which hosted the tournament.
+Atlantic West had lost to Altoona 4-3 to open pool play.

 Atlantic West started practicing in November 2022.